 Anyone who has driven the Beartooth Highway has probably seen Dead Indian Peak.
 Away to the south in the Absaroka Range, it juts up from the rest of the peaks and is one of the most distinctive summits in Greater Yellowstone.
 Were it closer to the highway, it might even vie with the profile of Pilot Peak, which, for my money, is the most impressive major spire-like peak in Greater Yellowstone, even more so than the Grand Teton.

 Regardless, Dead Indian Peak, part of the very rugged North Absaroka Wilderness, is spectacular from any vantage point, and it is easy to see why it fires the mountaineering lust.
 But it is no small matter to get there.
 The easiest routes, terrain-wise, are in excess of 20 miles one-way.
 The shortest and most commonly used routes, which reduce the one-way distance to under 10 miles, are punishing.

-The third-highest peak in the Northern Absaroka Range after Trout Peak and Mount Dewey, Dead Indian Peak might be its icon, perhaps challenged by the snowy masses of Sunlight Peak and Stinkingwater Peak (the latter name derives from legendary mountain man John Colter's name for the Shoshone River).
-Its small summit is deep in the wilderness and yields views of more untrammeled wilderness in all directions.
+The third-highest peak in the Northern Absaroka Range after Trout Peak and Mount Dewey, Dead Indian Peak or Pilot Peak might be its icon, perhaps challenged by the snowy masses of Sunlight Peak and Stinkingwater Peak (the latter name derives from legendary mountain man John Colter's name for the Shoshone River).
+Dead Indian's small summit is deep in the wilderness and yields views of more untrammeled wilderness in all directions.
 The breccia summit is capped by a layer of andesite that makes the top, in appearance, truly live up to the "summit nipple" moniker.

 The Name, Early Climbs